makerLab314/Modelium-3D/README.md

 `local` mode on anything but a loopback address rather than pretending otherwise.
 If something sits in front of it, use `server` mode.

+### The first-run window

-**The first-run window.** A fresh `server` mode instance would otherwise be impossible to configure through its own interface.
+A fresh `server` mode instance would otherwise be impossible to configure through its own interface.
 So it opens once: for 15 minutes, it accepts a single save from whoever presents the claim token it printed at startup.

 ```bash
 docker logs modelium      # the token is in here, once